-In addition to these financial performance goals, the Committee included individual performance goals in determining an executive's ability to earn incentive payments under the 2006 Cash Incentive Plan.

-Individual performance categories for our Chief Executive Officer included: (1) the development, implementation and execution of strategies at both the corporate and operating company levels and (2) company financial and operational results.
+In addition to these financial performance goals, the Committee included individual performance goals in determining an executive's incentive payments under the 2007 Cash Incentive Plan.
+Individual performance categories for our Chief Executive Officer included: (1) the development, implementation and execution of strategies at both corporate and operating company levels, (2) company financial and operational results, (3) organizational stability and effectiveness, and (4) succession planning and management development.
 With respect to the other executive officers, individual performance metrics were drawn from the following categories: budgets, compliance objectives, successor development objectives, risk management objectives, strategic investment objectives, operating profit, cost reductions, development of strategic plans, process improvement and organizational effectiveness.
+Specific measurements are assigned to each individual performance objective early in the year for which the performance will be measured and results are determined based on the assessment of the degree of accomplishment of each objective.
+The Committee does not apply a precise formula in linking individual results to incentive payment amounts, but rather uses these accomplishments, or lack of accomplishment, to determine the incentive amount applicable to the individual component of the formula, up to 100% of the weighting for the individual component.